 You can see the average cost of each task (for your country) in the

 advanced mode, where you can change them if you wish.
 You can find the data sources for the default values in the references at the top of the article.

 Our calculator will also compare this number to how much money you'd make if, instead of doing household chores, you devoted this time to professional work.

 Finally, you can simulate different scenarios, in which some of your unpaid work is outsourced to external services, taken on by your family, or shared between the two.
 You will immediately see what impact it will have on your family budget.

 Side note: our calculator will not allow you to increase your working time to over 40 hours per week.
 Putting in overtime is, in the long-term, harmful for both your mental and physical health!
 Head to our overtime calculator for more insights.

 Why we should care about unpaid work: the Care Diamond

 For those of us who are content with the amount of housework they do, the issue of unpaid work might seem completely unnecessary.
 Why should we care?
 And, more importantly, why are we trying to put a monetary value on housework?
 After all, it's not like the government will pay you for it.
-(At least not unless you live in Sweden.
+(At least not.
 This country is sick, in a good way.)

-To understand why it's important, let's consult Unpaid Work and the Economy: Linkages and Their Implications, an in-depth analysis by Indira Hirway from the Levy Economics Institute of Bard College.
+To understand why it's important, let's consult, an in-depth analysis by Indira Hirway from the Levy Economics Institute of Bard College.

 Hirway argues that in well-functioning states, care is provided to all who need it by at least one of four institutions: households, governments, markets, and voluntary organizations.
 These four institutions are collectively called the "Care Diamond".
 If some of these options are unavailable, the government is expected to fill in the gaps.